-Many clients find it difficult to find time during their working week, so as well as evening appointments I choose to work on Saturdays and Sundays - please contact me for a no-obligation chat and a visit if you would find that useful, and we can see if working together could be a first step to you feeling better.
+Many clients find it difficult to find time during their working week, so as well as evening appointments I choose to work on Sundays - please contact me for a no-obligation chat and a visit if you would find that useful, and we can see if working together could be a first step to you feeling better.

 Training, qualifications & experience

 I have extensive experience with survivors of childhood abuse, violence and neglect, and how this can affect clients in adulthood - anxiety, OCD, depression, flashbacks, fibromyalgia, alcohol/substance abuse, panic attacks for example.
 If you've been diagnosed with any of those, or with 'borderline' or anything else medical-sounding then don't let that stop you getting help.
 I work in a gentle, person-centred way which is positive and empowering, and incorporate focusing skills, creative work and coaching.